vlad-km/Moren-IDE/readme.md

 # Realisation

-Chrome extension
+Chrome extension /55.0.2883.87
-Tested on Chrome/55.0.2883.87

 # Distribution kit

 Distributed as completely ready-to-install Chrome extension.
 Including the compiled programs from Lisp (JSCL) to JS.

 Source lisp code for recompilation may take from: